JoshuaKGoldberg/text-table-fast/README.md

 ## Markdown Generation

-This package does not generate complaint Markdown tables.
+This package does not generate compliant Markdown tables.
 Doing so requires handling special characters in cell data.
 You're better off using a dedicated package such as [`markdown-table`](https://www.npmjs.com/package/markdown-table).